Have a linkage design challenge? We can help.

 Linkage Synthesis Theory

 The mathematical synthesis of linkage movement provides a powerful tool for invention.
-However, linkage synthesis procedures can yield defective designs, because the specified task may not have a useful solution.
+However, the specified task may not have useful solutions, and the search for successful tasks can be discouraging.

 Synthesis of an RR Constraint